Subclass 190 - Skilled Nominated Visa

 - you must have been working in Tasmania for six months immediately prior to your application for state nomination

-- Your employer must have a well-established business that has been actively operating their business in Tasmania for the past 12 months and there needs to be a genuine need for your position within the business.
+- Your employer must have a well-established business that has been actively operating in Tasmania for the past 12 months and there needs to be a genuine need for your position within the business.

 - your employment needs to be in your nominated occupation

 - your employment needs to be at least 35 hours per week in one full-time job or in two or more part-time jobs and you are able to provide evidence of your employment claims (see Document Checklist – Employment for more details)

 - You and your dependants must currently be living in Tasmania and can provide evidence of genuine commitment to continue to live in Tasmania (please refer to disclaimer at the bottom of this page for indicators as to how to meet this requirement).

 Please note that internships, stipends, scholarships and volunteer positions are not considered employment for the purpose of this category.